irfanhakim-as/homelab-wiki/topics/pi-hole.md

 > [!IMPORTANT]
 > This part of the setup is optional.
 If you choose to proceed with this setup, please skip the [Cloudflared](#cloudflared) section.

-This part of the guide details the process of setting up the Pi-hole server as a recursive DNS serve solution:
+This part of the guide details the process of setting up the Pi-hole server as a recursive DNS server solution:

 1. [Install](package-manager.md#install-software) the `unbound` package using your package manager (i.e. `apt`).